Uninstall Docker on your Mac

 How to uninstall Docker using Terminal

-Another way to uninstall Docker Desktop from a Mac is to use Terminal command line.
+Another way to get rid of Docker Desktop from a Mac is to use the Terminal command line.
 Here’s how:

-1. Ensure Docker is lolated in the Applications folder on your Mac.
+1. Ensure Docker is located in the Applications folder.

 The quickest way to uninstall Docker on Mac